 e ocean mist and the promise of donuts afterwards works like a charm even on teenagers.
 If you definitely want to do sunset, scheduling a relaxing day with a nap for everyone is a great plan.

 If you would prefer a backdrop other than the beach we have lots of great spots in the historic down town area as well as fields, barns, parks or even your home that I love to shoot in.
 I am always open to brainstorming great locations to find one that fits best with your family.

 What to wear:

 I recommend staying away from the all matching white shirts and khakis/jeans especially for beach sessions.
 The beach has a very neutral palette of colors and can wash everyone out with all white/brown combos.
 Instead I suggest choosing a few colors and asking everyone to coordinate instead of match.
-For example, using navy and red where the boys have on jeans and red shirts and the girls have a white and red polka dot dresses/skirts with navy belts would look amazing.
+For example, using khaki, dusty rose and black or cream, mustard and maroon are very on-trend.
+Frequently Instagram and Pintrest are great resources for clothing combos.
 For big extended families, sometimes assigning shades to each segment of the family can be helpful.
 Take note of the family above that assigned different pastel shades.
 If you are still totally stumped on what to wear, let us know and we are happy to help.